 Increased costs of staff, stock or materials

-Improving payment systems by automating invoices and payments received, as well as investing in software that monitors cash coming into and out of a business can help minimise firms’ exposure.
+Improving payment systems by automating invoices and payments received, as well as investing in software helps manage cash flow can help minimise firms’ exposure.

 Will depreciation affect cash flow?